(Photo by Jamie Clifton)

 The best independent music shop in Barcelona, bar none.
-They have a great vinyl collection that covers minimal, noise, dark wave, and a whole lot of punk.
+They have a great vinyl collection that covers minimal, noise, dark wave and a whole lot of punk.

 HOW TO AVOID GETTING RIPPED OFF AND BEATEN UP

-Oh, and I’m not really sure how to counter this one, but another favorite tactic for Barcelona’s thieves is to target the bag you’ve left on the beach when you go swimming.
+Oh, and I’m not really sure how to counter this one, but another favourite tactic for Barcelona’s thieves is to target the bag you’ve left on the beach when you go swimming.
 Urm, get a waterproof bag?

 (Photo by Clémence Polès)

 HOW NOT TO BE A SHITTY TOURIST